AgeCraft/ExtendedMetadata/README.md

 #### net.minecraftforge.client.model.ModeLoader
 ##### Method: `IRegistry setupModelRegistry()` *CLIENT SIDE ONLY*
 Insert hook to `void load(ModelLoader)` to load blocks that use the custom block state format

+*Some other changes have been made to increase performance, this list will be updated soon to reflect these changes*